-The table below summarizes the potential to emit, reflecting all limits, of the emission units.
-Any control equipment is considered federally enforceable only after issuance of the Part 70 source modification and significant permit modification, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+The table below summarizes the after issuance source-wide potential to emit, reflecting all limits, of the emission units.
+Any control equipment is considered federally enforceable only after issuance of the Part 70 source and/or permit modification, and only to the extent that the effect of the control equipment is made practically enforceable in the permit.
+If the control equipment has been determined to be integral, the table reflects the potential to emit (PTE) after consideration of the integral control device.